tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 ![Nuget](https://img.shields.io/nuget/v/AspNetCore.Mvc.Routing.Localization)

 ## Summary
-The package localizes your routes by the `LocalizedRouteAttribute` and creates localized links by the taghelper `<localized-route ..></localized-route>`.
+The package localizes your routes by the `LocalizedRouteAttribute` - also working with combinations of RouteAttribute or original controller/action name and creates localized links (defined by these attributes) by the `<localized-route ..></localized-route>` tagHelper.

 For example:
 `/en-US/Products`